-- This was the whole point of Ted Turner's Really Colorized Classics, which put famous black performers (and their shticks) in place of white ones in Golden Age of Hollywood films.
+- This was the whole point of Ted Turner's Really Colorized Classics, which put famous black performers (and their shticks) in place of white ones in old films.
 Redd Foxx substitutes for Charlie Chaplin in The Kid, and Billy Dee Williams gets Humphrey Bogart's role in Casablanca.

 - "Risky Business" Dance: A Black Comedy version, where the Menendez brothers do the dance while wielding rifles.